-Welcome to couples counselling and coaching, my name is Lynn Armstrong, I work as a relationship facilitator, and stress resilience coach.
+Welcome to couples counselling and coaching, my name is Lynn Armstrong, I work as a relationship facilitator, and integrative coach.
 I am a professional member of the ANLP.
 (The Association For Neuro Linguistic Programming).

-I work with couples and singles who want to create and sustain loving and meaningful connection with their partners.
+I work with couples and singles who want to create and sustain loving and meaningful connection with their partners and other people.
 If a couple are experiencing conflict in their relationship, it means something new is struggling to come forward!

 With the right relational tools, we can transform conflict into a deep and meaningful connection!

 When our relationships are going well, life feels easier, we feel more secure in ourselves and with life in general.The opposite is also true.. when our relationships are a source of stress and conflict, our emotional and physical health are affected.
 Stress hormones that are circulating in our bloodstream are a contributing factor to many illnesses.

 If we want healthy loving relationships, we have to be willing to talk and listen in a different way…

 We need a structure that keeps our communication safe for both partners.The safe communication dialogue is a way of talking and listening that allows for both partners to be truly seen and heard by each other.

 Safe communication is created when we use this structured way of talking and listening.
 Here are 3 of the main elements of safe communication.

 2. Validation (being able to validate the other persons point of view without judgement)